mattgreen91/milestone-project-4/README.md

 **Bugs Found**

-- The website works perfectly but for some users if cookies are disabled may display message "CSRF Verification failed"
+- The website works perfectly but for some users if cookies are disabled in their browser, it may display message "CSRF Verification failed"

-- Google Auth works fine for first time users, however if logged in previously sometimes doesn't display google log-in page, current solution is to login using incognito mode

 ## 5. Deployment